TritonDataCenter/node-manta/docs/man/mget.md

   Authenticate using the SSH key described by FINGERPRINT.
 The key must either be in `~/.ssh` or loaded in the SSH agent via `ssh-add`.

-`--role=ROLE,ROLE,...`
-  Specify which roles to assume for the request.

 `-o, --output file`
   Write output to &lt;file&gt; instead of stdout.